frankischilling/kernelcraft/README.md

 ### Phase 2: Graphics and Performance
 - **Graphics Enhancements**:
-  - [ ] Implement texture mapping and UV coordinates
+  - [X] Implement texture mapping and UV coordinates
+    - [ ] Fix grass texture mapping using the grass top for the top, and sides.
   - [ ] Implement texture atlas system
   - [ ] Add support for transparency and alpha blending
   - [ ] Add basic lighting system